leoniepnzr/MyExercises/README.md

 # MyExercises
-Exercises of Learn Python The Hard Way - WS 2017/2018 - Helena Lingor
+Exercises of Learn Python The Hard Way - WS 2017/2018

 Exercise 36 includes a mini text maze game, as required.